A message from Revd Mike Endicott, the founder of the Order of Jacobs Well

 It seeks to find and encourage the particular gift of hospitality of heart which longs to help those who suffer and longs to see others deepen in their relationship with God.

-It seeks to offer teaching and insight to enhance such gifts, to license them as Ministers of the Order and to equip them for ministry in their church and home.
+It seeks to offer teaching, resources and insight to enhance such gifts and prepare all who enquire for ministry in their church and home.

 It is an Order of Healing and Wholeness in Christ.